vipulnaik/working-drafts/eaf/levels-of-donation.md

 Lower limit for level 6: $5,000,000 to $10,000,000

 Upper limit for level 6: no limit!

+Why not split this level further?
+Couple of reasons:

+* I'm hitting the limits of my intuition and experience at this level.
+* I think constraints imposed by money are low at this level, so the way the donor donates is based a lot more on how the donor wants to approach the act of donation.

+Prototypical donors:

+* At this point, we're talking big foundations (or influencers of such).
+Examples in the EA penumbra include Good Ventures / Open Philanthropy, Jaan Tallinn / Survival and Flourishing Fund, and FTX Foundation / FTX Future Fund.

+* Outside the EA community, we're talking of foundations such as Ford Foundation, Bill & Melinda Gates Foundation, Wellcome Trust, MacArthur Foundation, Hewlett Foundation, etc.

 A bunch of new considerations start emerging here.